CycloneDX/cyclonedx.org/index.md

 {% include implementations.html %}

+## Extensions
+Support for additional use-cases or metadata is enabled through the use of schema extensions.
+Several extensions from the CycloneDX community have been created which build upon a SBOMs base capabilities.

+#### BOM Descriptor
+The BOM Descriptor extension provides the ability to describe the system, asset, or application the BOM describes.
+When communicating SBOM contents to outside parties, it is important to be specific about what the BOM describes.

+<i class="icon icon--book"></i> [Documentation and examples](/ext/bom-descriptor)

+#### Dependency Graph
+The Dependency Graph extension provides the ability to represent components in a hierarchical, tree-like structure which describes the components and their optional dependency on other components.

+<i class="icon icon--book"></i> [Documentation and examples](/ext/dependency-graph)

 ## Component Ecosystems
 Components often belong to one or more ecosystems.
 These ecosystems typically have one or more sources of